The satisfiability threshold for random linear equations: Introduction

 \subsection{Background and motivation}

 Some of the longest-standing open problems in probabilistic combinatorics can be described along the following lines~\cite{ANP}.
 There are a (large) number $x_1,\ldots,x_n$ of variables ranging over a finite domain $\Omega$.
 They interact with each other through random constraints $a_1,\ldots,a_m$, drawn independently from the same probability distribution.
 Each constraint binds a small number $k\geq2$ of variables and forbids them from taking certain value combinations.
 The total number of constraints is a linear function of the number of variables, say, $m\sim dn/k$ for a fixed $d>0$, so that a variable is bound by $d$ constraints on the average.
-In all but a few exceptional cases it is conjectured that there exists a critical value $d_*>0$, the {\em satisfiability threshold}, such that for $d<d_*$ there typically is an assignment of values to variables that satisfies all constraints simultaneously, while for $d>d_*$ no such assignment is likely to exist.
+In all but a few exceptional cases\footnote{These exceptional cases typically involve local structures whose emergence does not exhibit sharp threshold, whereas their appearance affects the satisfiability.
+For instance, a random $2$-XORSAT formula does not have a sharp satisfiability threshold.
+Whether it is satisfiable depends on the appearance of short cycles in the underlying graph of the formula.
+The probability of being satisfiable is away from both 0 and 1 when $d$ is strictly between 0 and 1.} it is conjectured that there exists a critical value $d_*>0$, the {\em satisfiability threshold}, such that for $d<d_*$ there typically is an assignment of values to variables that satisfies all constraints simultaneously, while for $d>d_*$ no such assignment is likely to exist.
 In symbols,

 The key question is: what is the value of the satisfiability threshold $d_*$?

 Even though the quest for satisfiability thresholds has received an enormous amount of attention (we will review the literature in \Sec~\ref{Sec_related}), to this day the exact thresholds are known in only a handful of cases.
 The {\em random $k$-XORSAT problem} was one of the first successes~\cite{DuboisMandler}.
 Here the variables range over the field $\FF_2$ and there are random parity constraints, each involving $k$ randomly chosen variables.
 More precisely, constraint $a_i$ requires that $\sum_{h=1}^kx_{\vec\alpha_{i,h}}=\vec y_i$, where $1\leq\vec\alpha_{i,1}<\cdots<\vec\alpha_{i,k}\leq n$ is a uniformly random sequence and $\vy_i\in\FF_2$ is chosen uniformly and independently of the $\vec\alpha_{i,h}$.
 Thus, algebraically we ask whether a linear system $\vA x=\vy$ is likely to have a solution, where $\vA$ is a random $m\times n$ matrix over the field $\FF_2$ with precisely $k$ non-zero entries per row and $\vy\in\FF_2^m$ is chosen uniformly and independently of $\vA$.
 Beyond the realm of probabilistic combinatorics, sparse random linear systems are of great importance in coding theory, computer science and statistical physics.
 Indeed, `low-density parity check codes', a family of extraordinarily successful codes, are based on random linear systems~\cite{RichardsonUrbanke}.
 A further application is the cuckoo hashing algorithm in computer science~\cite{Dietzfelbinger}.
 In addition, random $k$-XORSAT is closely related to the diluted $k$-spin model of statistical mechanics, an intriguing spin glass model~\cite{MRTZ}.